ART OF MENTORING RETREAT

 For two decades the Art of Mentoring has been sweeping the world, providing life altering experiences for participants and transforming forever how they approach community, education, and personal growth.

 Deep inside all of us are whispers of a time when our ancestors lived within vibrant regenerative communities held by a strong healthy culture, whispers of deep connections to the land, each other, and ourselves.

+As we face the continuous, complex challenges of the 21st century, what tools are available to help us face adversity and build resilience within ourselves and our community?
 The Art of Mentoring is designed to remind us of the old ways and help us reconnect with each other, the land, and help heal our modern classrooms, communities, and selves.

 This course is taught through a combination of experiential learning exercises, nature games, storytelling, and immersion in the 8 Shields mentoring model.

 How to create effective and inspirational educational models based on natural learning cycles

 Key tools to track student transformation, and development

 Creating safe learning environments for people to grow

 New games, activities, stories, and songs

 Really useful new teaching styles that will aid you in creating diverse and exciting learning experiences